druid-io/druid-io.github.io/docs/latest/dependencies/metadata-storage.md

 * MySQL (io.druid.extensions:mysql-metadata-storage)
 * PostgreSQL (io.druid.extensions:postgresql-metadata-storage)

-To choose a metadata storage,

-1. Make sure Druid can pick up the extension files from either classpath or extensions directory, see [Including Extensions](../operations/including-extensions.html) for more information.

-2. set the `druid.extensions` configuration to include the extension for the metadata storage you plan to use.
-See below.
+To choose a metadata storage, set the `druid.extensions` configuration to include the extension for the metadata storage you plan to use.

 ## Setting up MySQL